-It’s no wonder that loft conversions have become increasingly popular for the past few decades.
+It’s no wonder that loft conversions have become increasingly popular over the past few decades.
 The advantages you will have by converting a loft into a living room or even a storage room will be endless and when you have questions like Do you need planning permission for a loft conversion?
 That’s where we came in.
 Here are a few pros of converting your loft.

 - Converting your loft is a fantastic way of enlarging your house, without eating up the space of your lovely garden.
 If you need to make an additional room for your child or a guest or even for you, then converting your loft will be the best choice for you.
 You would not have to move to a bigger house which will be more expensive.

 - Converting the loft increases the value of your house significantly.
 If for example, you are deciding to sell your house then converting the loft before selling can increase the value of your house dramatically.
 This will allow you to sell your house for a handsome amount of money.

 - Also, the living room will have a better view through the windows as it will be at the top of the house.
 There will be more windows for natural light.